Tax rates

 Fyrir útreikning á tryggingagjaldi o.fl. = To calculate the payroll (leave this blank).

-Nordic Nationals taxes
+Nordic national taxes